FOCUS:

 Product Teardown.

-Identifying the internal components that make the product preform and function properly.
+Identifying the internal components that make the product perform and function properly.

 Brand and Aesthetic Analysis.